 Grand Prizes

-At least 4 winners will be selected to participate in this game-changing virtual lab.
+The top 6 writers will be invited to WeScreenplay’s Diverse Voices Virtual Writing Lab!
 This multi-day lab will be PACKED with workshops to hone craft, mentorship calls with working writers, and general meetings with studio execs, literary reps, and more.

 Winners will also receive:

-• Ongoing mentorship from WeScreenplay team including an initial phone call, guidance for drafting query letters, research methods for finding the right representation, prep before big meetings, and strategic planning for career next steps
+– Guidance for drafting query letters, research methods for finding the right representation, and insights for career next steps.

 Our virtual labs have directly led to writers getting staffed, signing with their dream reps, and more!
 Want more info?
 You can read about the Diverse Voices Lab experience here.